AnssiPeltola/PassThePigs/README.md

 - Simulates the Pass the Pigs dice game in the console.
 - Interactive gameplay with clear instructions and prompts.
 - Real-time scoring system to track the progress of each player.
-- Supports multiple rounds and allows for replayability.

 ## Dependencies
 The Pass the Pigs console game has the following dependencies: